patrick-junghenn/Coronavirus-CNN/README.md

 ### Results

-   After training the model for 30 epochs, it achieved an accuracy of approximately 85%.
+   After training the model for 30 epochs, it achieved an accuracy of 92%.
 A large problem associated with the training process was overfitting, which could easily be counteracted by increasing the number of images.
-After using a classification report, the model had a weighted f-1 score of 0.87.
-Plots of model loss and model accuracy are shown below.
+After using a classification report, the model had a weighted f-1 score of 0.92.

   To highlight the effectiveness of transfer learning, I used a VGG16 without pretrained weights.
-After training for 30 epochs the model achieves an accuracy of approximately 42%, and a weighted f-1 score of 0.30.
+The training process ended after 7 epochs due to the use of an early stopping callback.
+The model achieved an accuracy of approximately 54%, and a weighted f-1 score of 0.38.
 Although both models had the same architecture, they had very different outcomes.
 This is due purely to the efficacy of transfer learning.

 ### Conclusion